Four things to do before the end of the tax year

 For many people it won’t make a difference, as CGT is only paid on the sale of things like investment, second homes, property that you rent out, business assets and expensive personal belongings (valued at over £6,000).

-But if you do any investing, and in particular if you have a sizable portfolio, it’s worth making sure they’re in the most tax efficient wrapper, whether that’s a stocks and shares ISA or a pension.
+But if you do any investing, and in particular if you have a sizeable portfolio, it’s worth making sure they’re in the most tax efficient wrapper, whether that’s a stocks and shares ISA or a pension.

 Do something for the kids